-- If you need to contact Customer Support

-- regarding this transaction, provide the

-- transaction ID from your receipt.

-- If you drop a class, you can request a refund within 14 days of the purchase date.
+- If you need to contact Customer Support regarding this transaction, provide the - transaction ID from your receipt. • If you drop a class, you can request a refund - within 14 days of the purchase date.

-- internet of a go of the parenase acte

 LEARN

 Your current assignments are listed on the Home page for each class.